npfernandes/ensemblify/README.md

   </summary>

-PyRosetta is a Python-based interface to the powerful Rosetta molecular modeling suite [[2]](#ref2).
+PyRosetta<sup>[[2]](#ref2)</sup> is a Python-based interface to the powerful Rosetta molecular modeling suite.
 Its functionalities are used through Ensemblify in order to generate conformational ensembles.
 You can install it by following these commands:

 1. Activate your `ensemblify_env` conda environment: